Local LLMs

 • Ollama (Ollama Inc.) — The CLI-first approach

-• LM Studio (Element Labs) — GUI-first with SDK
+• LM Studio (Element Labs) — GUI application

-All five expose OpenAI-compatible HTTP interfaces and prioritize privacy through offline operation, making them perfect companions for hacka.re's privacy-focused architecture.
+All three expose OpenAI-compatible HTTP interfaces and prioritize privacy through offline operation, making them perfect companions for hacka.re's privacy-focused architecture.

 1. Llamafile — The Developer's Choice